Roninthevictory/RVOINC-GANGS/README.md

 Gangz X enables gang wars, territory management, and more, providing a comprehensive solution for server owners who want to integrate competitive and cooperative gang dynamics into their gameplay.

 ## Features
 Gang Creation: Players can create a gang, and only one gang can be created per player.

 Gang Roles: Gang members can have various roles like leader, officer, or member.

 Gang Invites: Only gang owners can invite players to join their gang.

 Gang War & Territories (Future): Features to be added for more competitive gameplay.

 Gang Funds/Properties (Future): Manage funds and properties for each gang.

-Installation
+### Installation
 Download Gangz X Plugin JAR:

 Download the latest version of the Gangz X plugin JAR file from your distribution platform (e.g., GitHub, your server, or the provided download link).
 Install on Server:

 Place the GangzX.jar file in your server’s plugins folder.

 Restart your Minecraft server to load the plugin.

-Configuration
+### Configuration
 Once the plugin is installed, you may want to configure it to suit your needs.
 The plugin will generate a config.yml file in the plugins/GangzX/ directory.

 You can adjust various settings in this file, such as:

-Gang Names: Restrictions on gang names (length, special characters, etc.).
+**Gang Names**: Restrictions on gang names (length, special characters, etc.).
-Invite Timeout: Time before an invite expires.
+**Invite Timeout**: Time before an invite expires.
-Max Gangs per Player: Limit the number of gangs a player can join.
+**Max Gangs per Player**: Limit the number of gangs a player can join.
-Territory Settings (Future): Configure territory management options.
+**Territory Settings** (Future Update): Configure territory management options.
 Note: If you wish to customize the configuration, simply edit the config.yml file after starting the server for the first time.

 ## Commands
-/gang create <name>
+> /gang create <name>
 Usage: /gang create <name>
 Description: Creates a new gang with the specified name.
 The player becomes the owner of the gang.
 Permissions Required: None
 Example: /gang create AwesomeGang

-/gang invite <player>
+> /gang invite <player>
 Usage: /gang invite <player>
 Description: Sends an invitation to a player to join the gang.
 Only the gang owner can use this command.
 Permissions Required: gangsplugin.owner
 Example: /gang invite PlayerOne

-/gang accept <gangname>
+> /gang accept <gangname>
 Usage: /gang accept <gangname>
 Description: Accept an invite to join a gang.
 The player must have a pending invite to the specified gang.
 Permissions Required: None
 Example: /gang accept AwesomeGang

-/gang deny <gangname>
+> /gang deny <gangname>
 Usage: /gang deny <gangname>
 Description: Deny a pending invite to a gang.
 Permissions Required: None
 Example: /gang deny AwesomeGang

 ### Permissions
-gangsplugin.use: Allows players to use gang-related commands like create, invite, accept, and deny. gangsplugin.owner: Allows the gang owner to invite players to the gang. gangsplugin.member: Allows players to be added as members of the gang after an invite is accepted.
+gangsplugin.use: Allows players to use gang-related commands like create, invite, accept, and deny.

+gangsplugin.owner: Allows the gang owner to invite players to the gang.

+gangsplugin.member: Allows players to be added as members of the gang after an invite is accepted.

 ## License